Pingxiang Jiangxi, China Travel Guide

 Police: 110, Fire: 119, Ambulance: 120, Traffic Police: 122.

-Save these numbers to your phone.
+Save these numbers to your mobile device.

 Remain aware of surroundings, especially in crowded areas.
 Avoid walking alone in poorly lit areas at night.

-Observe local traffic laws.
+Observe traffic in the town laws.

 Mountainous areas carry risks from weather and terrain.
 Look at the forecast before hiking.